 Currently, the thickness that can be cut by a fiber laser is comparable to that of a CO2 laser in many cases.
 However, the fiber laser is more efficient, consuming 70% less power and incurring less wear and tear.

 Related reading: Laser Cutting Thickness & Speed Chart

 Many fiber laser cutting machine manufacturers advertise their product as “plug and play,” making it easy for users to install and utilize.

 For those in need of this technology, the fiber laser offers high efficiency and a rapid return on investment.

 Laser cutting has become a cost-effective production method due to its fast cutting speed, short processing time, and high precision.

 Water jet cutter

-Although water jet cutting is more economical, its maintenance cost is high, because parts such as high-pressure pumps and cutting heads will wear.
+While water jet cutting is more economical, its maintenance cost is high as parts such as high-pressure pumps and cutting heads are prone to wear and tear.